 Back at The Refuge, Bluedot have lots in store for all:

-• Our Kids Social in The Den and Waterhouse Way will host “I am the Eggman” (a psychedelic egg hunt for children of all ages) from 10.30-11.30am; followed by an interactive, family silent disco from 11:30am to 12.30pm
+• Our Kids Social in The Den and Waterhouse Way will host “I am the Eggman” (a psychedelic egg hunt for children of all ages); followed by an interactive, family silent disco

-• Whilst the afternoon session, from 2pm – 4.30pm, will be a family disco, run by the Playhouse Project and soundtrack by Lil’ Fi from The Whip, with special moves from the Bluedot Electron Robot, part of the Elixir Circus crew and who will be on hand to teach kids how to robot and rave
+• The afternoon session will be a family disco, run by the Playhouse Project and soundtrack by Lil’ Fi from The Whip, with special moves from the Bluedot Electron Robot, part of the Elixir Circus crew and who will be on hand to teach kids how to robot and rave

 • Later on Sunday, a Sounds from Space talk and Q&A will be hosted by Tim O Brien, Associate Director of Jodrell Bank Centre for Astrophysics in the Basement